-Security access is issued by AAL to those holding a valid ASIC (issued by AAL or another approved ASIC issuing body) who have a lawful and operational need to access security zones in either the landside or Airside Area.
+Security access is issued by AAL to those holding a valid ASIC (issued by an approved Issuing Body) who have successfully completed the appropriate induction/s and have a lawful and operational need to access security zones in either the landside or Airside Area.

-Security access can be issued to individuals that do not operate in any of the identified landside/airside security zones e.g. administration buildings outside of these zones.
-An Asic is not required for these areas.
+Security access can be issued to individuals who do not operate in any of the identified landside/airside security zones e.g., administration buildings outside of these zones, An Asic is not required for these areas.